Vipiz99/Seoul-Bike-Sharing-Demand-Prediction-Regression/README.md

 # Feature Manipulation & Selection
 I convert the "date" column into 3 different column i.e "year","month","day".
 The "year" column in our data set is basically contain the 2 unique number contains the details of from 2017 december to 2018 november so if i consider this is a one year then we don't need the "year" column so we drop it.
 The other column "day", it contains the details about the each day of the month, for our relevence we don't need each day of each month data but we need the data about, if a day is a weekday or a weekend so we convert it into this format and drop the "day" column.

+# Random Forest Regression
+Regression is the other task performed by a random forest algorithm.
+A random forest regression follows the concept of simple regression.
+Values of dependent (features) and independent variables are passed in the random forest model.

+In a random forest regression, each tree produces a specific prediction.
+The mean prediction of the individual trees is the output of the regression.
+This is contrary to random forest classification, whose output is determined by the mode of the decision trees’ class.

+Although random forest regression and linear regression follow the same concept, they differ in terms of functions.
+The function of linear regression is y=bx + c, where y is the dependent variable, x is the independent variable, b is the estimation parameter, and c is a constant.
+The function of a complex random forest regression is like a blackbox.

+Screenshot (30)

 # CONCLUSION
 1. Hour of the day holds most importance among all the features for prediction of dataset